brucechanglongxu/advancedalgorithms/numerics/quantization.md

 1\textbf{(sign)} + E + M = 64
 ```

 > For a fixed number of floating point bits B, the higher the number of mantissa bits, the more precise numbers we can represent; but this leads to less space for the exponent bits, and therefore, the smaller range of real numbers we can represent.

+$$52$$ mantissa bits can represent up to $$\log_{10}(2^{53} \simeq 15.95$$ decimal digits, which is a sweet spot in scientific computing.

+$$$$

 ## Post-Training Quantization of LLMs